Sharvil2704/imagencryption/README.md

 - Now for comparing images there are two parts first of all we have two options
   -  Using opencv we convert the image ti hsi use diation and other metods and obseve  how the image works in general and its major functionalities
   -  The easy other way is a built in libary
+- for image one use pillow library opencv and for similarity prediction inbuilt library is skimage